muddery/muddery/COMMANDS.md

          "target":<skill's target>}
 }
 ```
-Cast a skill when the caller is not in combat.
-If does not have target, cast it to the caller itself.
+Cast a skill when a character is not in combat.
+If no target, cast it to the character itself.

 ### attack
 ```
 {"cmd":"attack",
- "args":<object's dbref>}
+ "args":<target's dbref>}
 }
 ```
 This will initiate a combat with the target.
 If the target is already in combat, the caller will join its combat.